Leadership & Faculty

 The Program Director oversees fellows’ recruitment, progress in the curriculum, connection with mentors, maturation as researchers, output and transition to faculty roles on graduation; day-to-day management of the program; the program’s relationship with the Sheps Center, the three participating clinical departments, and the University; the involvement of faculty who work with fellows; the program’s budget; and the program’s relationship and responsibilities to its funding agency.

-The two Associate Program Directors provide mentorship during the program and as fellows look for faculty positions as graduation nears; help link fellows to other faculty working in their areas of interest; oversee fellows’ work and development as researchers from the perspective of each fellow’s clinical discipline to help ensure that they are on a path to earn an academic research position upon graduation; coordinate each fellow’s interactions (clinical work, teaching roles, peer relationships) with their clinical department; co-lead recruitment efforts for fellows of their clinical discipline; and participate with the Program Director in decisions on program policy, educational approaches and strategic directions.
+The three Associate Program Directors provide mentorship during the program and as fellows look for faculty positions as graduation nears; help link fellows to other faculty working in their areas of interest; oversee fellows’ work and development as researchers from the perspective of each fellow’s discipline to help ensure that they are on a path to earn an academic research position upon graduation; coordinate each fellow’s interactions (clinical work, teaching roles, peer relationships) with their department; co-lead recruitment efforts for fellows of their discipline; and participate with the Program Director in decisions on program policy, educational approaches, and strategic directions.

 Advisory Board